The64thGamer/cheeseepedia/content/wiki/patriotic-1998.md

 startDate = "1998-06-23"
 endDate = "1998-07-06"
 pageThumbnailFile = "nKdnktH7tMqpuqZk0Ewg.avif"
-contributors = ["CyberSnout", "The 64th Gamer"]
+contributors = ["CyberSnout", "The 64th Gamer","Ceclife13"]
 citations = []
 showtapeFormats = ["R12 SVHS (Pre-93)", "3-Stage SVHS (Pre-93)"]
 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-**Patriotic 1998 (June 1998)** Played from June 23, 1998 - July 6, 1998 after which {{< wiki-link "May 1998 Studio C" >}} would play again.
+**Patriotic 1998 (June 1998)** Played from June 23, 1998 - July 6, 1998, after which {{< wiki-link "May 1998 Studio C" >}} would play again.

 ## History

-This show only ever played on existing stages, with Studio C the stores would just continue to use Studio C Premiere (Final Ver)|Studio C Premiere.
+This show only ever played on existing stages, as stores with Studio C would continue to use Studio C Premiere.
-An additional letter and video tape would come with this tape, stating to keep the May 1998 tape for subsequent reuse, and to keep the Patriotic show for 3 more years for reuse.
+An additional letter and videotape would come with this tape, stating to keep the May 1998 tape for subsequent reuse, and to keep the Patriotic show for 3 more years for reuse.

 ## Show List: